-The Einstein Telescope will open a new window on the Universe through the observation of gravitational waves.
+The Einstein Telescope is an advanced gravitational-wave observatory, currently in the planning stage, that will open a new window on the Universe.
 Its infrastructure will be buried 300 meters below the surface to reduce human-, wind- and ground-induced vibrations and movements.

 The Interreg project E-TEST is a very important step of the Einstein Telescope, as it will be a proof of concept, both on the prototype side and on the geological side.